-Ever wondered how that magnificent scuba diving liveaboard you’ve just been on was constructed ?
+Ever wondered how that magnificent liveaboard you’ve just been on was constructed?
+Meet the ship builders of Sangeang Api, Indonesia

 Every thirty minutes or so, a gush of ash rushes from its crater, a humble reminder of where we are.
 This is Sangeang Api, a commanding, impressive volcanic complex that towers over the black sandy shores of the recently settled village of Bontoh in North-east Sumbawa, Indonesia.
 However, despite all this volcanic fury, the village is here for one reason, and one reason only - and that’s to build a very big ship.